apache/mynewt-site/docs/newt/newt_operation.md

 #### "targets" Package Directory

-`targets` is where targets are stored, and each target is a collection of parameters that must be passed to Newt in order to generate a reproducible build.
+`targets` is where targets are stored, and each target is a collection of parameters that must be passed to newt in order to generate a reproducible build.
 Along with the `apps` directory, `targets` represents the top of the build tree.
 Any packages or parameters specified at the target level cascades down to all dependencies.

 Most targets consist of: